ibm-cloud-docs/satellite/location-create-manual.md

 Getting started options
 :    The following options determine your installation process.
 :    - If your infrastructure is on prem or edge, select the **On prem and Edge** option.
 With this option, you create a location, choose your zones, and download a host attach script to run on your hosts.
-:    - If your infrastructure is a cloud provider and you want to use only hosts that are running RHEL, select the cloud provider that you want to use, enter your credentials, and create your location.
+:    - If your infrastructure is a cloud provider and you want to use only hosts that are running Red Hat Enterprise Linux (RHEL), select the cloud provider that you want to use, enter your credentials, and create your location.
 You can also [download the terraform template](https://github.com/terraform-ibm-modules/terraform-ibm-satellite/tree/main/examples){: external} and edit it before you run it.
-:    - If your infrastructure is a cloud provider and you want to use hosts that are running RHCOS or want to have more control over your host creation, then select **Advanced configuration**.
+:    - If your infrastructure is a cloud provider and you want to use hosts that are running Red Hat CoreOS (RHCOS) or want to have more control over your host creation, then select **Advanced configuration**.
 With this option, you create a location, choose your zones, include your cloud provider credentials, and then download a host attach script (RHEL) or an ignition script (RHCOS) to run on your hosts.

 :    If you selected **On prem and Edge**, you can change your location options by clicking **Edit**.
      {: tip}